Riddick Bowe: Professional kickboxing career

 In March 2013, Bowe announced his Muay Thai debut, having trained under Kru Airr Phanthip and Kru Chan in Las Vegas.
 He faced Levgen Golovin for the WPMF Super Heavyweight World Title in Pattaya, Thailand.
 On June 14, 2013, Bowe was knocked down five times from kicks to his leg.
 The championship match was called to a stop halfway through the second round.

 Life outside of boxing

-Joining the Marine Corps
+Attempt at joining the U.S. Marine Corps

 After the Golota fights, Bowe retired from boxing and decided to join the United States Marine Corps Reserve.
 He said he made the decision both to make his mother proud and to rededicate himself to training, with the intention of returning to boxing shortly after.

 Bowe arrived at Marine Corps Recruit Depot Parris Island on February 10, 1997.
 On his first day of recruit training, Bowe discussed leaving the Corps with Marine commanders, and quit after three days of heavy physical training with his platoon in Parris Island, South Carolina, on February 21, 1997.